mreguant/phd-energy/menu2.md

-# Day 2: Supply side I
+# Module 2: Supply side I

 In the second lecture, we will talk about how to model electricity markets using mathematical programming tools.